amcneil36/amcneil36.github.io/blogs/feature-teams-vs-component-teams-which-one-is-better.md

 So when should component teams be used?
 For that, I have made a new blog post which can be found [here](https://amcneil36.github.io/blogs/when-should-a-component-team-be-used).

 ## Sources
 1. Axelrod, Arnon.
-Complete Guide to Test Automation.
+Complete Guide to Test Automation, Techniques, Practices, and Patterns for Building and Maintaining Effective Software Projects.
 Apress, 2018
 2. Craig Larman and Bas Vodde.
 Practices for Scaling Lean & Agile Development: Large, Multisite, and Offshore Product Development with Large-Scale Scrum.
 Addison-Wesley, 2012.
 3. Craig Larman and Bas Vodde.
 Large-Scale Scrum: More with LeSS.
 Addison-Wesley, 2016.
 4. Rubin, Kenneth.
 Essential Scrum: A Practical Guide To The Most Popular Agile Process.
 Addison-Wesley, 2013.